yakachang/blockchain-based-certificate-system/README.md

 # Blockchain-based-certificate-system

 This project is for certificate verification with Blockchain technology.\
-And, it is bootstrapped with React App.
+And, it is bootstrapped with React App.\
+You can directly connect this project on the website: https://blockchain-based-certificate-system.netlify.app/.

 ## Tutorial